Find An Internship - People Development Magazine

 Paid vs Unpaid Internships – Choose Wisely!

 Not all internships are created equal, but that doesn’t mean you should only consider paid internships.
 Of course, it’s great to earn some money while gaining experience, but unpaid internships can still provide valuable learning opportunities.
-If you do take an unpaid internship, make sure it gives you enough value in terms of skills development, networking opportunities, and industry exposure.
+If you do take an unpaid internship, ensure it offers sufficient value in terms of skills development, networking opportunities, and industry exposure.
 You want to make sure that it justifies your time and effort.

 Tip: If an unpaid internship also offers college credit, then it may be worth considering.
 This is especially true if it fills a graduation requirement.